pamjesus/RotorHazard-OBS-Websocks-Control-Plugin/README.md

-# RotorHazard-OBS-Websocks-Control-Plugin
+# RotorHazard OBS Websocks Control Plugin
- OBS websocks plugin for Rotorhazard to allow control recording at start and stop of the race.
+This system allows RotorHazard to communicate to OBS Studio video application and control the video remotely.
+The Rotohazard start race and stop race events will start and stop the video recording at the OBS studio.

- (This code had been in use in a local branch.
-Now migrated to own repo and make it public).
+This software is distributed as form of plugin to be added to the RotorHazard.

 ## Features
 * Start/Stop OBS recording at every race.